hantsy/building-restful-apis-with-springmvc-gitbook/exception.md

 ## Translates exceptions

-Internally, Spring has a series of built-in `ExceptionTranslator`s to translate the exceptions to Spring declarative approaches, eg. all JDBC exceptions are translated to Spring defined exceptions(DataAccessException and its subclasses).
+Internally, Spring has a series of built-in `ExceptionTranslator`s to translate the exceptions to Spring declarative approaches, eg. all JDBC related exceptions are translated to Spring defined exceptions( `DataAccessException` and its subclasses), see [here](https://github.com/hantsy/spring-sandbox/wiki/data-access-support-overview) fore more details.

 In the presentation layer, these exceptions can be caught and converted into user friendly message.